 Documentation of Humans Eating Wolf Meat

-- Native Americans saw wolf meat as edible, but they believed it held no nutrition.
+- Native Americans saw wolf meat as edible but believed it had no nutrition.

 - Ancient Japanese mountain dwellers ate wolf meat to improve their courage.